MDES Design Innovation & Interaction Design

 An international perspective

 International links are a valued component and the Winter School at GSA Highlands and Islands is a collaboration with students and faculty from Schools such as The Royal Academy of Art & Design (Copenhagen) and KISD (Køln), while participants from Japan and the USA may also feature.
 Sharing knowledge, methods and approaches to design issues shaped more by culture and context than by formal considerations allows students to explore complex issues and experiences of diverse users and stakeholders of contemporary design – whether these are artefacts, services or interactions

-You will study at GSA’s Creative Campus in the Highlands and Islands of Scotland.
-Located just outside Forres, the Creative Campus is a research and postgraduate teaching centre for international excellence in creativity and innovation.
+You will study at GSA’s Highlands and Islands campus.
+Located just outside Forres, the campus is a research and postgraduate teaching centre for international excellence in creativity and innovation.
 The combination of modern studio environment and workshop with a traditional highland setting offers a unique educational experience.
 We deliver Masters and PhD programmes, and the campus location enables us to research in geographically diverse and distributed contexts as well, as develop innovative forms of teaching with our academic partners around the world.